SWi1/polyphenol_estimator/webpages/preparing_diet_data_NHANES.md

 - 5, Not done
 - ., Missing

 **Note**: This is not an exhaustive list of data filtering steps for 24-hour recall data.
-Users may want to filter for specific populations or perform additional diet cleaning steps (e.g. Calorie or Portion Outliers).
+Users may want to filter for specific populations or perform diet cleaning steps (e.g. Nutrient or Portion Outliers).
+Diet cleaning cut points based off NHANES data are provided in Appendix A of the CDC's ["Reviewing and Cleaning ASA24 Data"](https://epi.grants.cancer.gov/asa24/resources/asa24-data-cleaning-2020.pdf).

 ``` r
 # Adults we want to include